Overview

 Two of Labor's seats in New South Wales, Bennelong in Sydney's inner north and Gilmore on the South Coast, are held on negligible margins, with Bennelong becoming notionally Liberal after gaining the western end of abolished North Sydney.
 Other seats in the state that would fall on swings of up to 4% are Robertson on the Central Coast, Paterson in the Hunter region, and Parramatta in Sydney's middle west.
 Seats further down the pendulum could go if Labor does badly on the urban fringes (Werriwa on 5.2% and Macquarie on 6.3%) or in the Hunter region (Hunter on 4.9% and Shortland on 6.0%).
 One of Sydney's four teal seats, North Sydney, has been abolished – of the other three, Zali Steggall's convincing re-election in 2022 suggests she starts favourite in Warringah, but Allegra Spender and Sophie Scamps remain untested as incumbents in Wentworth and Mackellar.
 Teal-voting territory from North Sydney has been absorbed by Bradfield, where the Liberal member is retiring and teal candidate Nicolette Boele is running again after a strong performance in 2022.

-Victoria has developed into a Labor stronghold over the past decade, but polling there suggests the party is set to come off historic heights that had won it historically conservative seats such as Higgins (now abolished) and Corangamite (now seemingly secure for Labor on a post-redistribution margin of 7.9%).
-Labor has an uphill task in defending its by-election gain of Aston, and the redistribution has slashed the 6.8% margin by which it gained the Chinese community stronghold of Chisholm in 2022 to 2.8%.
+Victoria has developed into a Labor stronghold over the past decade, but polling there suggests the party is set to come off historic heights that yielded it historically conservative seats such as Higgins (now abolished) and Corangamite (now seemingly secure for Labor on a post-redistribution margin of 7.9%).
+Labor has an uphill task in defending its by-election gain of Aston, and the redistribution has slashed the 6.8% margin by which it gained the Chinese community stronghold of Chisholm to 2.8%.
 The redistribution also leaves Labor more vulnerable to the rising challenge of the Greens in the inner northern Melbourne seat of Wills.
 With a Labor margin of 3.7%, McEwen on Melbourne's northern fringe is susceptible to a backlash among mortgage payers.
-Two teal independents are defending seats won in 2022, with Monique Ryan's job in Kooyong complicated by redistribution, whereas Zoe Daniel's seat of Goldstein has undergone only modest change.
+Two teal independents are defending two seats won in 2022: Monique Ryan's job in Kooyong is complicated by redistribution, whereas Zoe Daniel's seat of Goldstein has undergone only modest change.
 In the country, teal candidate Alex Dyson is trying again in Wannon after coming within 3.9% in 2022.